peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

  is invalid under that profile (including if  <i>str</i>
  is null or empty).
 For comparison purposes, return values of this method (with the same value for  <i>preserveCase</i>
  ) should be compared code point by code point (see RFC 8265, secs.
 3.3.4 and 3.4.4).

+<a id="UserpartEnforce_string"></a>
+### UserpartEnforce

+    public static string UserpartEnforce(
+        string str);

+Checks the validity of a string without spaces that can serve to identify a user or account (a "userpart"), where the case of letters in the string is mapped to lowercase.
+This checking is done using the UsernameCaseMapped profile in RFC 8265.

+<b>Parameters:</b>

+ * <i>str</i>: A string to prepare that represents a user or account identifier.

+<b>Return Value:</b>

+A userpart prepared under the UsernameCaseMapped profile in RFC 8265 (among other things, the string will be converted to lowercase).
+Returns null if  <i>str</i>
+ is invalid under that profile (including if  <i>str</i>
+ is null or empty).
+For comparison purposes, return values of this method should be compared code point by code point (see RFC 8265, sec.
+3.3.4).